Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 Can you dig a pond under power lines?

-If so, it must be placed at least 40 feet from all structures and overhead clearances must be maintained.
-You cannot have any water detainment that covers the entire width of an electric transmission line right-of way.
-Have a Harris County, TX-Oversize, Overweight, Overlength and Overheight Loads Bond.
+If so, it must be placed at least 40 feet from all structures, and overhead clearances must be maintained.
+You cannot have any water detention that covers the entire width of an electric transmission line right-of-way.
+Have a Harris County, TX, Oversize, Overweight, Overlength, and Overheight Loads Bond.

 What happens when power lines go through your property?

 Homeowners usually have overhead or underground power lines that run over their land.
 In such cases, it means the utility company has an easement to use your land for its wiring purposes.
-An easement gives them permission to enter onto and cross private property (as long as they pay compensation).
+An easement permits them to enter onto and cross private property (as long as they pay compensation).

-Is easement and right of way the same?
+Is an easement and right of way the same?

-The difference between easement and right of way is that easements are non-possessory interests in real property, where rights-of-way grant the holder the explicit right to travel over another's property.
+The difference between easements and rights of way is that easements are non-possessory interests in real property, where rights-of-way grant the holder the explicit right to travel over another’s property.

 What is the minimum safe distance from power lines for cranes?